-- Provides operating power for the system, sourced from the battery stack or sourced from a 24 VAC/VDC input, which allows full functionality even with fully discharged battery cells.
+- Provides operating power for the system, sourced from a 24 VAC/VDC input.
+This allows full functionality even with fully discharged battery cells.

 - LEDs provide Power, Activity, and Fault status.

-- Communicates external systems via Modbus TCP (Ethernet), Modbus RTU (RS-485), or CAN bus.
+- Communicates with external systems via Modbus TCP (Ethernet), Modbus RTU (RS-485), or CAN bus.

 - Supports firmware upgrades via Ethernet.